-Figure 2 Above ground woody species measured for height, canopy width and canopy length, on degraded lands on Tchnuganoo.
+Figure 2: Above ground woody species measured for height, canopy width and canopy length, on degraded lands on Tchnuganoo.

 Table 1: Below is a list of thicket species which have allometric equations based on their canopy height, length and breadth.
 The list is taken from data collected from Van der Vyver’s PHD work (2017).